 How do you provide enrichment for your cat?
 There are a number of ways, such as giving her a variety of toys, providing perches, training and playing games with your cat, and much more.

-Interactive toys help strengthen the bond between you and your cat by letting you share fun and positive experiences.
-Both you and your cat can have a great time playing with wand-type toys with strings, feathers and fabric strips attached.
-One popular product is the Cat Dancer, which can function as either a self-play or an interactive toy.
+Interactive toys help strengthen the bond between you and your cat by letting you share fun and positive experiences, providing exercise for your cat and allowing your cat to feel like the predator she was born to be.
+All cats instinctively need to bite and scratch things, so providing appropriate toys for them to bite makes for a happy cat.
+Both you and your cat can have a great time playing with wand-type toys with toy mice, feathers or fabric attached to the ends.
+One popular product is the Da Bird Feather Teaser.

 Some cats enjoy playing with laser pointers, chasing the point of light around the house.
-Make sure that your cat is eventually able to “catch” something while playing with the laser pointer; point it at a toy that your cat can then play with, so she doesn’t get too frustrated.
+Make sure that your cat is eventually able to “catch” something while playing with the laser pointer, so she doesn’t get too frustrated.
+Point the laser at a toy that your cat can then play with or a treat that she can eat.

 Low-cost (or no cost) items are often a cat’s preferred toys.
-Some suggestions are wadded-up paper, foil balls, string and plastic rings from milk jugs.
+Some suggestions are wadded-up paper (don’t use aluminum foil because cats dislike the sound and feel of foil), cardboard boxes, ping pong balls and plastic rings from milk jugs.
 Throw a variety of objects for your cat to see which ones she’s most interested in chasing.